Music Therapy, B.M.

 Admission Requirements

-All students seeking admission must demonstrate musical background and performance strengths necessary for successful completion of the stated curriculum.
+All students seeking admission must demonstrate musical background and the strengths in performance and/or composition necessary for successful completion of the stated curriculum.
 Admission into Biola University does not guarantee admission into the Conservatory as a music major.
 A student will be admitted to the Conservatory of Music after:

-With the exception of courses in music theory, sight-singing and dictation, keyboard skills, and individual performance, courses taken at other regionally accredited colleges and universities in the United States will be accepted on a comparable course basis.
+Most courses taken at other regionally accredited colleges and universities in the United States will be accepted on a comparable course basis.
+The following core courses will transfer directly:

-Advanced standing may be gained through placement examinations in the areas of music theory, sight-singing and dictation, keyboard skills, and individual performance; however, no credit(s) will be given for waived courses.
-Waiver of courses on the basis of placement examinations without comparable prior course credit will increase elective credits required.
+No credit(s) will be given for waived courses.
+Waiver of courses on the basis of placement surveys without comparable prior course credit will increase elective credits required.

-Credit for courses taken at a non-accredited college or university will be granted only through placement or challenge examinations.
+Credit for courses taken at a non-accredited college or university will be granted only through placement or challenge surveys.

 Applied Music

 In order to graduate, music students must reach primary applied proficiency level standards designated for each degree program.
-Applied Music lessons are guided by faculty or studio artists who have expertise and professional experience in the voice or instrument under study.
+Applied Music lessons are guided by faculty or studio artists who have expertise and professional experience in either the voice or instrument under study, or in composition.
 Studio artists are affiliated with Biola via "special employee" contracts and thus do not undergo the same process for hire as do faculty.
 The studio artists are all highly competent individuals who appreciate Biola and endorse the goals of the Conservatory.
 For more information, see the Conservatory Office.

 GPA Requirements